-Agency Information Dissemination in the Internet Era Committee on Administration and Management

-Proposed Recommendation | November 2, 2015 [GARY BASS edits]

-To carry out their missions, many federal agencies are authorized and even required by 1 2 statute to issue public statements.
-Agencies have to maintain a delicate balance when publicly 3 disseminating information.
-On the one hand, active or passive communication of information by agencies to provide members of the public alerts or data concerning dangers to health, 4 safety, or significant economic harm is essential to protecting society's interests and must be 5 timely to be effective.
-Information dissemination by agencies also advances the public interest 6 7 by encouraging public participation in government, fostering innovation, and enabling consumers to make more informed decisions.
+2

+4 5

+6 7

 8

+9

+10 11

+12

+13

+14

+15

+16

+Agency Information Dissemination in the Internet Era

+Committee on Administration and Management

+Proposed Recommendation | November 2, 2015

+[GARY BASS edits] [ALAN MORRISON edits]

+To carry out their missions, many federal agencies are authorized and even required by statute to issue public statements.
+Agencies have to maintain a delicate balance when publicly disseminating information.
+On the one hand, active or passive communication of information by agencies to provide members of the public alerts or data concerning dangers to health, safety, or significant economic harm is essential to protecting society's interests and must be timely to be effective.
+Information dissemination by agencies also advances the public interest by encouraging public participation in government, fostering innovation, and enabling consumers to make more informed decisions.

-On the other hand, it has long been recognized that if not conducted under appropriate 9 processes, agency information dissemination has the potential to cause unfair injury to persons 10 11 or entities that are the subject of the disclosure.
-In 1973, responding to several incidents in 12 which agency press publicity caused significant harm to private parties, the Administrative Conference issued Recommendation 73-1, "Adverse Agency Publicity."
-Recommendation 73-1 13 defined "adverse agency publicity" as "statements made by an agency or its personnel which 14 15 invite public attention to an agency's action or policy and which may adversely affect persons identified therein."
-Recognizing that adverse agency publicity is undesirable when it is 16 17 "erroneous, misleading or excessive or it serves no authorized agency purpose," the Conference
+On the other hand, it has long been recognized that if not conducted under appropriate processes, agency information dissemination has the potential to cause unfair injury to persons or entities that are the subject of the disclosure.
+In 1973, responding to several incidents in which agency press publicity caused significant harm to private parties, the Administrative Conference issued Recommendation 73-1, "Adverse Agency Publicity."
+Recommendation 73-1 defined "adverse agency publicity" as "statements made by an agency or its personnel which invite public attention to an agency's action or policy and which may adversely affect persons identified therein."
+Recognizing that adverse agency publicity is undesirable when it is

+Commented [GB1]: